 - Pets are permitted in Delaware State Park campgrounds, but must be attended at all times.
 Pets are not allowed in cabins or yurts.
 For specific policies about pets at each park, consult the campground registration booth or park office.

-Customers can change their reservation once at no charge.
-For each subsequent change, a fee of $10.00 will be charged.
-The changes can occur among any state parks that offer family camping, cottages, cabins, or yurts and may either be a date or site change.
-The transaction amount must remain the same to qualify as a change.
+You may change a reservation once at no charge.
+For each subsequent change, a fee of $10 will be charged.
+Changes may be a date or site change at any state park that offers family camping, cottages, cabins, or yurts.
+The transaction amount must remain the same as the original reservation charge to qualify as a change.